 This property has been beautifully decorated with keen attention to detail.
 Neutral tones and timeless décor add a sense of style and class throughout, whilst large windows add a sense of light and space.
 In keeping with its heritage, natural materials, such as stone, brick and wood are the stars of the show.
 There are beautiful views of the stunning gardens from all the rooms, making it a relaxing place to stay.

 On entering the property, discard your coats and shoes in the hallway before heading into the large open-plan lounge/kitchen/diner, where the exposed oak beams add charm and character.
 You and your guests will enjoy socialising together here and making the most of your time together.
 The well-equipped, stylish kitchen has everything you’ll need to rustle up some treats for everyone, and the breakfast bar makes it possible for everyone to get involved.
-Once you’ve dined at the table and planned the next day’s adventure, head into the comfortable lounge area and snuggle up for an evening of TV.
+Once you’ve dined at the table and planned the next day’s adventure, head into the comfortable lounge area and snuggle up for an evening of TV in front of the log burner.
 Completing the ground floor are two beautiful bedrooms (both super-kingzip-and-link).
 One has an en-suite wet room whilst the other has an en-suite shower room.
 The two further bedrooms are upstairs on the first floor.
 The king-size room has an en-suite shower room, whilst the twin room has use of the family bathroom with a shower over the bath.

 Outside, there is a large garden and patio area, which is the ideal spot for al fresco eating and evening drinks against a backdrop of lush green countryside.
 For even more impressive views, head up to the unique star-gazing pod with its cosy seating and 360 degree views.
 Enjoy a morning coffee up here or a hot chocolate whilst watching the night sky.
 There are two other properties at this location, and all guests are welcome to wander around the enclosed orchard and explore the mature, well-kept gardens.
 There is off-road parking for four cars.